 - Excellent resolution (5080 lpi, highest in class) for precise tracking without jitter

-- Highly responsive Grip Pen with eraser and tilt recognition
+- Highly responsive and customizable Pro Pen 3 with eraser and tilt recognition

 CONS